vpatrinhani/polymer-guru-vscode-ext/README.md

 # polymer-guru
-Visual Studio Code Extension developed by a Polymer Dev to Polymer Devs!
+Visual Studio Code Extension developed by a Polymer Dev for Polymer Devs!

 # README